The Witches Tickets

 Everything you know about witches is wrong.
 Forget the pointy hats and broomsticks: they’re the most dangerous creatures on earth.

+And now they’ve come up with their most evil plan yet.
 The thing standing in their way is Luke and his Gran.
 But he’s only ten and she’s got a dodgy heart.
 Time is short, danger is everywhere, and they’ve got just one chance to stop the witches from squalloping every stinking little child in England.

 Who is in the cast of The Witches?

-Katherine Kingsley is the Grand High Witch, Daniel Rigby is hotel manager Mr Stringer and Sally Ann Triplett (Oklahoma!) is Gran.
+Katherine Kingsley is the Grand High Witch, Daniel Rigby is hotel manager Mr Stringer and Sally Ann Triplett is Gran.

 Playing the witches are Julie Armstrong, Chrissie Bhima, Zoe Birkett, Maddison Bulleyment, Miracle Chance, Daniele Coombe, Molly-May Gardiner, Tiffany Graves, Bobbie Little, Tania Mathurin, Amira Matthews, and Alexandra Waite-Roberts.

 Completing the team at Hotel Magnificent are Adrian Grove, Jacob Maynard and Ben Redfern.
+The cast will be playing multiple roles as part of the ensemble.

+The young cast and playing the hero, Luke, are Bertie Caplan, Frankie Keita and Vishal Soni.
 Playing Bruno are Cian Eagle-Service, George Menezes Cutts and William Skinner, and playing Helga are Jersey Blu Georgia, Asanda Abbie Masike and Chloe Raphael.

 Completing the young ensemble are Nesim Adnan, Alaia Broadbent, Chenai Broadbent, Cristian Buttaci, Sekhani Dumezweni, Rudy Gibson, Florence Gore, Elara Jagger, Annabelle Jones, Jemima Loosen, Charlie Man-Evans, Iesa Miller, Jack Philpott, Sienna Sibley, Savannah Skinner-Henry, Poppy-Mei Soon, Benjamin Spalding, Dylan Trigger, Alice Valeriano, Sasha Watson-Lobo and Stella Yeoman.